code-dungeon/context-continuation/README.md

 # Context-Continuation

-Context-Continuation works like thread-local storage in threaded programming, but is based on chains of Node-style callbacks instead of threads.
+Context-Continuation works like [thread-local storage] in threaded programming, but is based on chains of Node-style callbacks instead of threads.
-The standard Node convention of functions calling functions is very similar to something called ["continuation-passing style"][cps] in functional programming, and the name comes from the way this module allows you to set and get values that are scoped to the lifetime of these chains of function calls.
+The standard Node convention of functions calling functions is very similar to [Continuation-Passing Style (CPS)] in functional programming, and the name comes from the way this module allows you to set and get values scoped to the lifetime of these chains of function calls.

 This library is very similar in functionality to other packages like [continuation-local-storage](https://www.npmjs.com/package/continuation-local-storage),